 - to coordinate non-credit programs with Continuing Education;

-The terms of office for committees numbered 2, 3 and 4 shall be for a period of two years.
-Vacancies in midterm will be filled by appointees of the Division Head.
+The terms of office for the Divisional Affairs Committee shall be for a period of two years.
+Vacancies in midterm for all committees will be filled by appointees of the Division Head.
 Vacancies at the start of the academic year will be filled using the Committee Selection Process outlined below.

 Each committee is expected to keep a formal log of its proceedings as well as an accurate record of the participants in each of its formal meetings.

-If there is a need for a second ballot, the Division Head shall solicit self-nominations for at- large committee members from all eligible faculty members in the Division, regardless of the faculty members’ disciplines.
-The Division Head will then conduct a second secret written ballot.
-All full time faculty in the Division are eligible to vote.
-The second ballot will list the nominees for each committee without regard to discipline.
-The nominees with the most votes will be the at-large members on the committees.
+If there is a need for a second ballot, the Division Head shall solicit self-nominations for at-large committee members from all eligible faculty members in the Division, regardless of the faculty members’ disciplines.
+The Division Head will then conduct a second secret ballot.
+All full-time faculty in the Division are eligible to vote.
+The second ballot will list the nominees for the committee without regard to discipline.
+The nominees with the most votes will be the at-large members on the committee.
 The Division Head will resolve ties, typically by a tie-break election.
 Enough at-large members will be elected to bring each committee to five members.

 The Division Head must complete the election and appointment of committee members and report the results to the Division by the end of the third week of the Fall Semester.
 The Executive Committee will oversee the elections and assist in the design and counting of the ballots.